-On April 13, the journey of the new AWS Data Analytics Specialty certification officially began – before the beta phase in December 2019 / January 2020.
-It coincided in time with the AWS Database Specialty Beta, which forced me to choose between the two.
+On April 13, the new AWS Data Analytics Specialty certification journey officially began – before the beta phase in December 2019 / January 2020.
+It coincided in time with the AWS Database Specialty Beta, which forced me to choose between them.
 Finally, I decided on taking the Databases Specialty, as I had recently tested from AWS Big Data.

 Prerequisites and recommendations

-I will not repeat the information that is already available on the AWS website; instead, I am going to give my personal recommendations and observations, as I consider the Learning Path that AWS suggests being somewhat light for the current level of the exam.
+I will not repeat the information that is already available on the AWS website; instead, I will give my personal recommendations and observations, as I consider the Learning Path that AWS suggests being somewhat light for the current level of the exam.

 - Advanced AWS security experience.
 It is a complete domain of the exam but can be found – cross-domain – in many questions.
 If you own the AWS Architect Solutions Pro, general security knowledge may be sufficient – not the specific certification knowledge for each service.
 Otherwise, the AWS Security Specialty is a good option, or equivalent knowledge in certain services – that I will indicate later on.

 - Analytics knowledge.
 Otherwise, I´d recommend studying books such as “Data Analytics with Hadoop” – O’Reilly 2016, or taking the courses indicated in the AWS Learning Path.
 Likewise, carry out laboratories or pet projects to obtain some practical experience.

 - Hadoop´s ecosystem knowledge.
 Connected to the previous point.
 High-level and architectural knowledge of the ecosystem is a must: Hive, Presto, Pig, …

 - Knowledge of Machine Learning and IoT – AWS ecosystem.
 Sagemaker and core IoT services at the architectural level